a11ywatch/kayle/fast_htmlcs/README.md

 - Called directly in JavaScript source, Fast_Htmlcs will provide a list of known and potential violations to the calling script.
 - Using as a Node.js module, installed with npm: `npm i --save fast_htmlcs`

-## Using the source code

-### Building the auditor

-The Fast_Htmlcs auditor can be built using [Node.js](https://nodejs.org/) and [Grunt task runner](http://gruntjs.com/).
-It has been tested with the recent version of Node.js (starting from version 6.0) and Grunt.

-- Install Node.js with your package manager of choice, for example `sudo apt-get install nodejs`
-- You may need to update the Node.js package manager (npm) itself: `npm install -g npm`
-- Install the Grunt CLI helper if you haven't already done so: `npm install -g grunt-cli`
-- Get Node.js to install the dependencies Grunt needs: `npm install`
-- Run Grunt to build the auditor: `grunt build`

-You should see two new directories: `node_modules` (containing the Node.js dependencies), and `build` (containing your auditor).
-You can then move (or symlink as appropriate) your `build` directory to a web-accessible location.

-### Debug build

-If you are developing using HTML_CodeSniffer and require the code not minified for debugging purposes, follow the above steps, but run `grunt build-debug` (instead of just build).
-This will combine the files as normal, but not minify them.

 ## Command-Line processing